ARMmbed/minar/readme.md

 Periods, delays and tolerances are expressed in _ticks_.
 Ticks are an internal MINAR type and the actual duration of a tick depends on the platform on which MINAR is running, so using ticks directly is not recommended.
 You can convert from ticks to milliseconds by calling `minar::milliseconds`.

+The default value of `tolerance` is 50 milliseconds.

 Period, delay and tolerance can be specified in any order.
 Some examples:

 ```